peterfromslovakia/slovak-work-calendar/README.md

     npm run dev

-   By default, the app will start on http://localhost:5173.
+   By default, the app will start on http://localhost:3000 or 5173.

 4. **Build for production:**